bryanschoeff/strats/source/antorus/aggramar.md

 - DPS and healers on back of boss

 #### Phase I
-- Healers & DPS spread at lest 4 yards
+- Healers & DPS spread at least 4 yards

 #### Phase II & III
 - Range spread more